fllstx/job-skill-assessment/quizzes/angular/angular-quiz.md

 - [ ] title="userName"
 - [ ] title="{{ userName }}"
 - [ ] title="{{ 'userName' }}"
-- [ ] The only way to do it is by using the square brackets.
+- [checked ] The only way to do it is by using the square brackets.